ampproject/amp-wp/readme.txt

 The Official AMP Plugin enables site owners to serve AMP to their users in different ways, which are referred to as template modes: Standard, Transitional, and Reader.
 The differences between them are in terms of the number of themes used (i.e. one or two), and the number of versions of the site (non-AMP, AMP).
 Each template mode brings its own value proposition and serves the needs of different scenarios in the large and diverse WordPress ecosystem.
 And in all cases, the AMP plugin provides as much support as possible in terms of automating the generation of AMP content, as well as keeping the option chosen AMP valid.
 In a nutshell, the available template modes are the following:

 **Standard Mode**: This template mode is the ideal, as there is only one theme for serving requests and a single version of your site: the AMP version.
 Besides enabling all of your site to be AMP-first, this has the added benefit of reducing development and maintenance costs.
 This mode is the best choice for sites where the theme and plugins used in the site are fully AMP-compatible.
 It&#39;s also a good option if some components are not AMP-compatible but the site owner has the resources or the know-how to fix them.
+Checkout sites using Standard Mode of AMP Plugin [here](https://amp-wp.org/showcases/?template_mode=standard).

 **Transitional Mode**: In this mode there is also a single theme used, but there can be two versions of each page: AMP, non-AMP.
 The active theme is used for serving the AMP and non-AMP versions of a given URL.
 This mode is a good choice if the site uses a theme that is not fully AMP compatible, but the functional differences between the AMP and non-AMP are acceptable (due to graceful degradation).
 In this case users accessing the site from mobile devices can get the AMP version and get an optimized experience which also retains the look and feel of the non-AMP version .
+Checkout sites using Transitional Mode of AMP Plugin [here](https://amp-wp.org/showcases/?template_mode=transitional).

 **Reader Mode**: In this mode there are two different themes, one for AMP and another for non-AMP content, and therefore there are also two versions of the site.
 This mode may be selected when the site is using an AMP-incompatible theme, but the level of incompatibilities is significant without graceful degradation.
 It&#39;s also a good choice if you are not technically savvy (or simply do not want to deal with the incompatibilities) and therefore want simplified and robust workflows that allow you to take advantage of AMP with minimal effort.